Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 Future work will be needed to determine the contribution of each effect.

 To summarize, we find that a Segue 2 mass as high as $10^{10}\,M_\odot$ produces high-level inconsistencies between the observed and simulated properties of the stream.
 We cannot confidently rule out a mass of $5\times10^9 M_\odot$ given the outstanding uncertainties in the observations and the inherent limitations of our simplistic modeling approach.
-If Segue 2's mass is $\leq 10^9\,M_\odot$, we should not expect to observe heating in the CPS due to the interaction at present.
+If Segue 2's mass is $\leq 10^9\,M_\odot$, we should not expect future observations to see heating in the CPS due to the interaction at present.
 None of the Segue 2 models or orbits we consider are capable of creating a density gap in the CPS by the present day.
-The primary effect of a sufficiently massive Segue 2's passage at present is heating of the stream in all three velocity components at $\phi_1 \gtrsim 10^\circ$.
+The primary effect of a sufficiently massive Segue 2 at present is heating of the stream in all three velocity components at $\phi_1 \gtrsim 10^\circ$, with the largest effects in the Impact Region ($20^\circ < \phi_1 < 40^\circ$).